Our first graphic novels were traditional fairy tales with fairies. See how these stories still influence our modern

 Fairies Become Vampires

 Our modern culture has a fascination with Vampires.
 Interestingly, Vampires take on many of the characteristics of Fairies.
 They live for many generations and possess supernatural powers of strength and guile.
-Both are often able to shape-shift.
+Both can often shape-shift.
 And they can appear human.
 So we are still creating fairy tales with fairies.

 Is the obsession with mythological creatures harmless?
 Does the obsession create a slippery slope for the belief in other mythology types?
 And, this would seem to be the case with the Abrahamic traditions.

 There are Nine references to Unicorns in the Tanak or the Old Testament in Numbers, Deuteronomy, Job, Psalms, and Isaiah.
 A sea monster, the Leviathan, is mentioned five times between Psalms and Isiah’s books.
 And, the best of all are the zombies that roam the streets in the book of Matthew.
-The Bible doesn’t use the term vampires but talks about people who eat others’ blood in Leviticus.
+The Bible doesn’t use the term vampires, but talks about people who eat the blood of others in Leviticus.
+These are typologies of fairies.